jamiewilbraham/azure-docs/articles/cognitive-services/LUIS/sdk-csharp-quickstart-query-prediction-endpoint.md

 ---
 title: "Quickstart: C# SDK query prediction endpoint - LUIS"
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
-description: This article will show you how to use the C# SDK to send a user utterance to the Azure Cognitive Services LUIS application and receive a prediction.
+description: This article will show you how to use the C# SDK to send a user utterance to the Azure Cognitive Research Technologies LUIS application and receive a prediction.
 author: diberry
 manager: nitinme
 ms.service: cognitive-services